victoris93/PCBS_Women_vs_Men_Maltitasking/README.md

 ![Figure 1.](readme_figures/example_trial.png)

 *Figure 1.
 An example of the "shape" task, where the subject has to decide whether the imperative stimulus has the shape of a square of that of a diamond.
-The right response is "diamond"*
+The right response is "diamond".*

 ## My implementation with Python